cosmoquester/seq2seq/README.md

   --batch-size BATCH_SIZE
   --prefetch-buffer-size PREFETCH_BUFFER_SIZE
   --max-sequence-length MAX_SEQUENCE_LENGTH
-  --auto-encoding       evaluate by autoencoding performance dataset format is
-                        lines of texts (.txt)
   --header              use this flag if dataset (tsv file) has header --beam-size BEAM_SIZE
                         not given, use greedy search else beam search with